isabella232/Contact-Form-7-Vestorly-Plugin/readme.txt

 == Installation ==
 1. Ensure Contact Form 7 is installed and activated.
 2. Upload the entire `Contact-Form-7-Vestorly-Plugin` folder to the `/wp-content/plugins/` directory.
-3. Activate the plugin through the \'Plugins\' menu in WordPress.
+3. Activate the plugin through the 'Plugins' menu in WordPress.
-4. Hover over the \"Contact\" menu item in your admin panel and click on Integrations.
+4. Hover over the 'Contact' menu item in your admin panel and click on Integrations.
-5. In the Contact Form 7 Integrations menu, click on \"Setup Integration\"
+5. In the Contact Form 7 Integrations menu, click on 'Setup Integration'

 == Changelog ==
 = 0.1.0 =